Abell 1430: A merging cluster with exceptional diffuse radio emission: Observations, data reduction and resulting images

-In Tab.\,\ref{tab::compactsources} we list the compact and extended sources identified from the LoTSS image and subtracted from the data residing within the radio halo region and compile their measured flux densities.
+In Tab.\,\ref{tab::compactsources} we list the compact and extended sources in the cluster region identified from the LoTSS image and subtracted from the visibilities.
 The flux density uncertainties are estimated as follows:

 where $S$ denotes the flux density of the source, $f_{\text{scale}}$ the flux density scale uncertainty, $\sigma_{\text{rms}}$ the noise in the image, $N_{\text{b}}$ the number of beams necessary to cover the source, $f_{\text{sub}}$ the subtraction uncertainty if applicable, and $S_{\text{sub}}$ the subtracted flux density if applicable.
 For the flux densities derived from the LOFAR data, we assume a flux density scale uncertainty of $20\,\%$ as done by LoTSS \citep{2019A&A...622A...1S} and a subtraction uncertainty of $10\,\%$.